gingerbeardman/Emojipedia/README.md

 Mac OS X Dictionary containing Emoji and their meanings

 ## Installing the dictionary
-1. Download [Emojipedia.dictionary.zip](https://github.com/gingerbeardman/Emojipedia/releases/download/20160717/Emojipedia.dictionary.zip) and unzip it
+- Download [Emojipedia.dictionary.zip](https://github.com/gingerbeardman/Emojipedia/releases/download/20160717/Emojipedia.dictionary.zip) and unzip it
-2. Copy `Emojipedia.dictionary` to `~/Library/Dictionaries`
+- Copy `Emojipedia.dictionary` to `~/Library/Dictionaries`
+- Or install using homebrew caskroom `brew cask install emojipedia`
-3. Launch Dictionary.app
+- Launch Dictionary.app
-4. In Dictionary > Preferences, scroll to the bottom of the list and check the *Emojipedia* dictionary to enable it
+- In Dictionary > Preferences, scroll to the bottom of the list and check the *Emojipedia* dictionary to enable it
-5. Optional: drag the *Emojipedia* dictionary entry to change the order of dictionaries
+- Optional: drag the *Emojipedia* dictionary entry to change the order of dictionaries

 ---